jsulz/jsulz/content/posts/2023-12-12-a-tour-through-netflify.md

 While there are a variety of add-ons and integrations, today, I just wanted to start doing some rather simple stuff.
 To start with, I haven't had Google Analytics on the site in a fairly long time, and while I'm not particularly interetsted in the traffic to the site, after migrating from WordPress to Hugo, I felt a desire to make sure that the site was still being surfaced in search engines.
 Google Search Console and Google Analytics provide good avenues for those insights, and while I can set up Google Search Console without tinkering with the blog, Google Analytics requires that I inject some JavaScript.

 I could do this by adding the `<script>` tags directly to the source, but Netlify offers a tool called snippet injection, that runs as a post-processing step to your deploy and can put arbitrary JavaScript snippets in the `<head>` or at the end of the `<body>` tags of your site.
 After setting up Google Analytics, this was incredibly easy.
 Well done, Netlify.

+Next, Google Search Console had identified a few URLs that were no longer indexed, likely a result of changing permalink structure as I migrated content (even though I took care to not futz with too much).
+Fortunately, Netlify provides a simple way to manage redirects through a `_redirects` file that you can add to the top-level directory in your site.